VinEckSie/rustpulse/README.md

 *A Rust-native system for local, secure, and high-performance telemetry monitoring — built with Hexagonal Architecture, DDD, and TDD.*
-> Fast, modular, and secure real-time telemetry system written in Rust for mission-critical environments.

 ## 📖 Full Case Study